jasonsbarr/functional/README.md

 The core package will replicate the entire standard library with a (mostly curried) functional interface, adding additional utility functions and functional types for good measure.

-The additional packages will add important features not found in standard JavaScript, like immutable collections (with functionalities that leave JS arrays and objects in the dust) and souped-up versions of the standard JS types.
+The additional packages will add important features not found in standard JavaScript, like immutable collections (with functionalities that leave JS arrays and objects in the dust), additional functional types, and souped-up versions of the standard JS types.

 ## The Packages